slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On speed, position and direction

 <!--
-> *'Don’t worry how or where you begin.
-As long as you keep moving, your success will be far from where you start.' -- Kevin Kelly*

-15. Waiting may be the best course of action.
-A fountain gets muddy with but little stirring up, and does not get clear by our meddling with it but by our leaving it alone. -- Balthasar Gracian

-7. Be patient.
-You must pass through the circumference of time before arriving at the centre of opportunity.
-A wise reserve seasons the aims and matures the means.
-Time’s crutch effects more than the iron club of Hercules.
-God Himself chasteneth not with a rod but with time.
-He spake a great word who said, “Time and I against any two.”
-Fortune herself rewards waiting with the first prize. -- Balthasar Gracian

-Here are three ways you can increase your velocity:

-- To the extent possible, ruthlessly shave away the unnecessary tasks, priorities, meetings, and BS.
-Put all your effort into the projects that really matter.
-- Don’t rely on your willpower to say no; instead, create systems that help you fend off distractions.example: One of my management principles was “no meeting mornings.”
-- say “no” to your boss.

-- No podemos elegir nuestro origen pero podemos elegir hacia donde ir

-> *'Trees that are slow to grow bear the best fruit.' -- Molière*
 > *'Most people overestimate what they can do in one year and underestimate what they can do in ten years.' -- Bill Gates*
-> *'Go-Karts -- Feel fast, are slow 747s -- Feel slow, are fast Ship it! -- Feels fast, is slow Test > *'Document it! -- Feels slow, is fast.'*
 > *'Things may come to those who wait, but only the things left by those who hustle. -- Abraham Lincoln* -->